robotmedia/RMStore/README.md

 ##Requirements

 RMStore requires iOS 5.0 or above and ARC.
-Some features are only available on iOS 6.0 and iOS 7.0.
+Some features are only available for iOS 6.0 and iOS 7.0.

 ##Roadmap